 Best Type of Bread for Baked French Toast

-- Sturdy.
-Baked French toasts requires that the bread soaks in an egg and milk mixture to create the custardy final product.
-If the bread is thinly sliced or too squishy, it won’t have a good texture in the end.
+- Baked French toasts requires that the bread soaks in an egg and milk mixture to create the custardy final product.
+If the bread is thinly sliced or too soft, it won’t have a good texture in the end.
 Choose a hearty, sturdy bread.

-- Flavor.
-A lot of the flavor comes from the seasonings mix-ins you use, but the bread should taste good too!
+- A lot of the flavor comes from the seasoning or mix-ins you use, but the bread should taste good too!
 It is the main component of the dish.

 Favorite Bread Types for French Toast